MercierCharles/MercierCharles.github.io/research.md

 We know that constructive disagreement is healthy.
 It avoids the creation of these so called echo chambers.
 On the other hand, toxic arguments are **not** healthy.

-Research (from the original paper) suggests that even mildly negative crossposts can produce mini-echo chambers in the comment section.
+Research[1] suggests that even mildly negative crossposts can produce mini-echo chambers in the comment section.
 So unless we encourage the right type of cross community interactions, there's a strong chance we're only reinforcing the creation of these mini-echo chambers.

 Lucky for us, negativity is not monolithic.
 We have several different types of negative comments such as: